• Skip to primary navigation

 Cajun gravy.

-Anyone who likes a little kick in your condiments is going to crave this easy cajun gravy recipe.
+Anyone who likes a little kick in your condiments is going to crave this easy cajun gravy.
 It is a thick and silky brown gravy jazzed up with simple ingredients such as hot sauce and Cajun seasonings.
-Serve it slathered over fluffy mashed potatoes or smothered over chicken.
+This is a good gravy to serve slathered over fluffy mashed potatoes or smothered over chicken.

 Ingredients and Substitutions